-One day while I was working on the blog I noticed a young woman sit down at the table beside me.
-She had a huge bag, which she pulled a laptop, books and lots of other stuff from.
+One day while I was working on the blog I noticed a young woman sitting down at the table beside me.
+She had a huge bag, which she pulled a laptop, books, and lots of other stuff from.
 She smiled at me so and I noticed her attractive glasses and said, “The glasses make you look smart”

 She laughed and said “Thanks.
 I like yours too,” extending her hand to shake mine in greeting.